faradayio/numbers/_posts/2011-04-11-code-conf-5k-results.markdown

 <tr><td>07</td><td>Rob Tsuk</td><td>34:36.4</td></tr>
 </table>

-We also had a great time at CodeConf.
-It was very well put together and the folks at Github deserve huge kudos.
+We also had a great time at [CodeConf](http://codeconf.com).
+It was very well put together and the folks at [Github](http://github.com) deserve serious kudos.
 The speakers all had great things to say and the social events were creative and top-notch.